opulencephp/docs/view-fortune.md

 > **Note:** Fortune comments do not show up client-side; they only exist server-side.

 <h2 id="functions">Functions</h2>
 Fortune supports using functions in views.
 They are a great way to reuse logic or formatting throughout your views.
 You can use PHP functions, functions defined by Fortune, or your very own functions.
-For example, `{{ trtoupper("Dave")}}` will output `DAVE`.
+For example, `{{ strtoupper("Dave") }}` will output `DAVE`.

 <h4 id="fortune-functions">Fortune Functions</h4>
 Fortune supplies some built-in functions in the view library: